Today, I noticed that many of you pop on this site looking for a homemade sprayable weed lube Foria recipe.

-You don’t need to be a cannabis, chemistry or kitchen wizard to work and it has just 3 ingredients.
+You don’t need to be a Cannabis, chemistry, or kitchen wizard to make this work and it has just 3 ingredients.

 It can also be used as a sublingual spray (great for microdosing), massage oil, or you can put it right into any recipe that calls for a liquid oil and turn it into an edible.

 After talking to Ashley Manta on my podcast, Pioneering Cannabis, awhile back, I learned a lot more about why weed lube works.

 But before then, I had no doubts that it did work.
 Not only had I experienced decreased pain and increased pleasure during sex while using this weed lube for the past 5 years, I also heard the stories from countless readers and students.